 Revised: October 2012

 For all courses, faculty members are required to distribute a course syllabus to students by the end of the first week of class.
 Syllabi can be provided in paper form or by electronic means by e-mail or posting in a visible location on the home page for the course in the University's web-campus application.

 The syllabus must include, but is not limited to the following information:

-- Instructor information: Name and contact information (office location, phone number, email address, office hours, etc.)
+- Instructor information: Name and contact information (office location, phone number, email address, office hours in accordance with the Faculty Accessibility Policy, etc.)

 - Course identification: Course number, section, title

 - List of required course materials for reading, in-class work, writing, homework, viewing, and listening, including calculators, specialized materials or equipment, and computer software.